 The people who call Williamstown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Williamstown residents report their race to be White.
-Important ancestries of people in Williamstown include German, English, Irish, Italian, and French.
+Important ancestries of people in Williamstown include German, English, Irish, French, and Italian.

 The most common language spoken in Williamstown is English.
 Other important languages spoken here include Italian and Polish.